Have Questions?

 Princeton Detox and Recovery Center is 6.7 miles from Skillman, NJ

-Princeton Detox and Recovery Center is known for dedicating its addiction services to the people who struggle with drug and alcohol abuse disorders in Skillman, NJ. and within the surrounding neighborhoods.
+Princeton Detox and Recovery Center is known for dedicating its addiction services to the people who struggle with drug and alcohol abuse disorders in Skillman, New Jersey and within the surrounding neighborhoods.

 Programs are provided on an individualized basis to ensure clients find full recovery in the long term.
 Princeton Detox and Recovery Center has also specialized in group therapy, group therapy, relapse prevention, contingency management/motivational incentive, individual psychotherapy, substance abuse counseling approach, and others - as well as many other treatment modalities such as domestic violence, co-occurring mental and substance abuse disorders, housing services, seniors or older adults, suicide prevention services, persons who have experienced sexual abuse, and more.